Migrating from HPCS to Key Protect Dedicated with the Key Migration Tool

 ./<crkm-binary> status <.csv input file>

-You may see "FAILED - No Migration Intent found for the key" in the status columns for all key inputs in the output .csv file and in the console log.
-This is normal as no migration intent has been created yet.
+You might see "FAILED - No Migration Intent that is found for the key" in the status columns for all key inputs in the output .csv file and in the console log.
+This is expected when no migration intent is created yet.

 Checking IAM authorization policies

-Use the authz-check command to verify that IAM authorization policies are in place so that cloud services currently using HPCS source keys can use the corresponding Key Protect Dedicated target keys after migration.
+Use the authz-check command to verify that IAM authorization policies are in place so that cloud services that currently use HPCS source keys can use the corresponding Key Protect Dedicated target keys after migration.

 ./<crkm-binary> authz-check <.csv input file>